yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ```
 ###  Nextflow with 'slurm' executor on Puhti (Currently NOT recommended)

-One of the advantages of nextflow is that the actual pipeline functional logic is separated from the excution environment.
-The same script can be executed in different environment by changing execution environment.
+One of the advantages of nextflow is that the actual pipeline functional logic is separated from the execution environment.
+The same script can be executed in different environment by changing the execution environment.
 Nextflow uses the `executor` information to decide where the job should run.
 Once executor is configured, Nextflow submits each process to the specified job scheduler on your behalf.

 Default executor is `local` where the  process is run in your computer/localhost where Nextflow is launched.
 Other executors include: